mennolui/wp-foyer/README.txt

 Introduces the Upcoming Events and Recent Posts slide formats.
 Displays a slide for each of your upcoming events / recent posts, limited to a certain category if you wish.
 Upcoming Events requires the Theater for WordPress plugin.

+Enhancements:

+* Added support for add-on plugins.
+You can now code Foyer add-on plugins, including template files that take precedence over Foyer template files (1.7.2).

+Bug fixes:

+* Fixed an issue where video and YouTube backgrounds did not play on displays that did not yet include a video or YouTube background (1.7.2).
+Thanks [amosar](https://wordpress.org/support/users/amosar/) for troubleshooting!

 = 1.6 =
 Release Date: October 3, 2018